Sourdough Artisan Bread

 Baking Sourdough Artisan Bread

 Scoring: Smooth the flour over the top of the cold dough (add a little extra for more contrast if desired).
-Use a very sharp knife or bread lame to score the dough.
+Use a very sharp knife or bread lame to score the dough at an angle.
 You can do a fancy design or a simple square.
 The point of scoring is to allow the steam to rise through the bread for a beautiful “oven spring”, but it also makes for a fun look!
 Scoring cold dough is also much easier than scoring room temperature dough.
 Score straight from the refrigerator if you can.
+More tips on scoring dough found here.

 Baking: Carefully remove the dutch oven from the 500 degree oven.
 Take the top off and place your bread into the dutch oven (including parchment paper–this helps with the transfer).
 Be very careful not to touch the sides of the dutch oven.
 Put your hot pads back on before you pick up the lid of the dutch oven and place it on top of the bread.
 Put the whole dutch oven back into your oven.
 Lower the temperature to 450 degrees and bake for 25 minutes.
 Once 25 minutes are up, take the top off the dutch oven.
 Ooh and ahh over the beautiful oven spring and continue baking for 20 minutes until the bread is a crackly deep brown.